keploy/samples-go/gin-mongo/README.md

   "url": "https://google.com"
 }'
 ```
 this will return the shortened url.
-The ts would automatically be ignored during testing because it'll always be different.
 ```
 {
   "ts": 1645540022,